jmfieldman/TheseusAndTheMinotaur/design/08-engine-architecture.md

   load.
 Biome "assets" are the parsed JSON configs + audio files.
 - **Biome load:** All LOD meshes for the biome's ~10 puzzles are procedurally generated and uploaded to VRAM.
 Overworld diorama mesh is procedurally generated.
+The **overworld backdrop texture** is rendered to an offscreen FBO (capturing the entire biome diorama with all LOD meshes — see §3.3.6).
 Audio (music, ambient, SFX) is loaded from disk.
 This all happens during the biome transition loading screen.
 - **Puzzle enter:** Full-detail mesh for the target puzzle is procedurally generated and uploaded.
+The **puzzle backdrop texture** is rendered to an offscreen FBO (capturing all static decorative geometry — see §3.3.6).
+The previous puzzle's full-detail mesh and backdrop texture (if any) are released.
-The previous puzzle's full-detail mesh (if any) is released.
-Only one full-detail puzzle mesh is in memory at a time.
+  Only one full-detail puzzle mesh + backdrop is in memory at a time.
-- **Biome exit:** All LOD meshes + overworld mesh released.
+- **Biome exit:** All LOD meshes + overworld mesh + backdrop textures released.
   Audio unloaded.
 - Simple scope-based lifetime (load on biome enter, release on biome exit).
 - C structs with explicit init/destroy functions (no RAII).